hollasch/LSON/README.md

 support `Maybe`.
 One of the weaknesses of standard JSON is that it implicitly favors JavaScript's data model.

-Since single-word strings don't require quotes, special values can be naturally expressed in humon, and interpreters can handle them as native values, or fall back to string values.
+Since single-word strings don't require quotes, special values can be naturally expressed in LSON, and interpreters can handle them as native values, or fall back to string values.
 In order to make such values durable, it is best if encoders always omit quotes when possible.